 Mayfield Nature Preserve

 Located adjacent to Laguna Gloria, Mayfield Nature Preserve is a beautiful and convenient escape.
 There is a cottage on the grounds and just behind it is a network of trails with multiple starting points, so you can choose your own adventure.
 The acres of cottage gardens are a little tropical escape for when rest-time calls, dotted with palm trees, water lily ponds, and our highlight—resident peacocks who wander the grounds.

 Turkey Creek Trail is in West Austin’s Emma Long Metropolitan Park, with 2.8 miles of moderately challenging trails and nice scenery.
 It’s perfect for a good sweat-inducing walk and a great spot to let your dog work off some energy.
 Unlike other trails, this one has lots of tree cover.
 The trees bend together to create a shady canopy and look extra creepy close to dusk.
 You will have to cross creeks, so pack extra socks or wear Tevas (if your feet can handle the cold).

 Wild Basin Wilderness Preserve

 Right off 360 where you start to see the rocky cliffs is Wild Basin Wilderness Preserve.
 It provides a habitat for endangered birds and wildlife, so no dogs are allowed.
-The trails here are not necessary difficult, but they do provide a good workout, thanks to the rocks stairs and uneven ground.
-The well-marked 2.5mi trail loops down into a shady lagoon with a waterfall, only to climb up to a breathtaking view of the Hill Country and the Austin skyline.
+The trails here are not necessarily difficult, but they do provide a good workout, thanks to the rocks stairs and uneven ground.
+The well-marked 2.5-mile trail loops down into a shady lagoon with a waterfall, only to climb up to a breathtaking view of the Hill Country and the Austin skyline.